 The Shimano LLS36 NB and LLS33 NB are Shimano's entry level tenkara rods.
-When I asked Dr. Ishigaki about the rods before I purchased one, he explained that the main difference between these rods and the Shimano LLS36 NX is in the cosmetics.
-Although they may not be quite as nice, they are still very handsome rods and if you didn't have the NX model to compare them to, you would never think it was cosmetically inferior to anything.
-The more expensive NX model has a very nice olive finish, while the less expensive NB model is a deep brown with very minute bright flecks in the finish.
+When I asked Dr. Ishigaki about the rods before I purchased one, he explained that the main difference between these rods and the now discontinued Shimano LLS36 NX was in the cosmetics.

 The other difference is that the Shimano LLS36 NB and LLS33 NB are 7% glass while the NX is 1.2% glass.
 The larger percentage of glass explains the weight difference, with the NB weighing 2.6 ounces compared to 2.5 for the NX (for the 3.6m-length rods).
 Still, they are light rods.
 By way of comparison, the Tenkara USA 12' Iwana weighs 2.7 ounces.

 Shimano does not label their rods by the 5:5, 6:4, 7:3 convention.
-The NX model comes in a soft "S" or hard "H" action.
+The NX model came in a soft "S" or hard "H" action.
 The NB only comes in the soft action.
-I would say the LLS36 NB and NX models are both 6:4.
+I would say the LLS36 NB and LLS33 NB rods are both 6:4.

 The difference between the solid tip and the slightly stiffer hollow tip seems like it should be noticeable in the feel of very delicate strikes, but I really don't recall feeling a difference because I react to visual clues for a strike and most are never felt anyway.
 In playing a fish, the feel is different for only the smallest of fish.